-The 8 best biopic movies of the 21st century (so far!)
+The 8 best biopic movies of the 21st century (so far)

 Not all true stories are feel good tales, but the best biopics offer insight into broader social and political trends

 Despite largely removing suspense, one of the key elements of drama, biopics are a consistent box office draw and a reliable source of award nominations.
-Whether the subjects are still-ubiquitous billionaires or individuals whose fame has dimmed with the passage of time, true stories allow audiences to reflect on the role that cultural and political giants played in history while enjoying performances that range from imitation to homage.
+Whether the subjects are still-ubiquitous figures or individuals whose fame dimmed with the passage of time, true stories allow audiences to reflect on the role that cultural and political giants played in history while enjoying performances that range from imitation to homage.

 ‘Walk the Line’ (2005)